RothAndrew/istio-practice/README.md

      --token-file "$TOKEN_FILE"
    ```

 1. Wait for the operator to automatically create a DigitalOcean droplet.
-You'll know when it is ready when the `istio-ingressgateway` service in namespace `istio-system` transitions from `Pending` to `Active` and shows an external IP address.
+You'll know when it is ready when the `istio-ingressgateway` service in namespace `istio-system` transitions from `Pending` to `Active` and shows a public IP address.

 ## BookInfo Demo App